 On September 15, 2003, the case of Senn v.
 Hickey, et al. (Case No. 03-CV-4372) was filed in the U.S. District Court for the District of New Jersey (Newark).
 This lawsuit seeks class action status on behalf of all persons who purchased or otherwise acquired securities of the Company during the period from March 27, 2000 through July 30, 2002.
 The lawsuit names the Company and five current and former officers and directors of the Company as defendants.
 The Company is required to provide indemnification to the other defendants, and accordingly the Company's counsel is also defending them.
+On

-On June 29, 2004, the court granted plaintiff Miles Senn's motion for appointment as lead plaintiff and for approval of his choice of lead counsel.
+June 29, 2004, the court granted plaintiff Miles Senn's motion for appointment as lead plaintiff and for approval of his choice of lead counsel.
 The plaintiff's amended complaint makes a number of allegations against the defendants.
-The principal allegations are that during the above period the defendants materially misled the investing public, artificially inflated the price of the Company's contingent liability for asbestos claims arising from past operations of Grace.
+The principal allegations are that during the above period the defendants materially misled the investing public, artificially inflated the price of the Company's common stock by publicly issuing false and misleading statements and violated U.S. GAAP by failing to properly account and accrue for the Company's contingent liability for asbestos claims arising from past operations of Grace.
 The plaintiffs seek compensatory damages and other relief.
-The Company is vigorously defending the lawsuit, since the
+The Company is vigorously defending the lawsuit, since the Company believes that it properly disclosed its contingent liability for such claims under U.S. GAAP.